 The bottom line is that lead is extremely dangerous to human health, very high amounts of which can actually cause death.

 In 1978, the EPA banned the use of lead paint in residential homes.
 Due to these significant health concerns, any painting or construction project involving the removal of lead paint must abide by stringent regulations to extract and remove lead safely.

 SFW Painting is a certified lead-safe renovation firm, extensively trained and accredited in established EPA-regulated safe lead paint removal practices.
 Practicing effective lead containment during exterior painting projects enables a more efficient clean-up process.

-Our commitment to our clients is to maintain the integrity and safety of your property by ensuring that all lead paint removed from your home during any painting or construction project is fully contained and safely disposed.
+Our commitment to our clients is to maintain the integrity and safety of your property by ensuring that all lead paint removed from your home during any painting or construction project is fully contained and safely disposed of.